abehidek/env.nix/README.md

 ## Key Features

 - Get started with a simple dev environment for your application.
-- Control your shell with one file, from custom environment variables to avaiable packages in your PATH.
 - Have access to any necessary package in [Nix Packages](https://search.nixos.org/packages)
 - Or build your own package using the native Nix functions.